rhomobile/rhomobile-docs/eb/en/edge/guide/ShortcutCreator.md

-# Enterprise Browser Shortcut Utility for Windows
+# Shortcuts and the Shortcut Utility

+##Overview
+Shortcuts on a mobile device are small files that launch an application with a set of specific settings contained in the shortcut file.
+Depending on the app, some shortcuts can even invoke some of the app's functions, such as the phone dialer or sound recorder.
+On Enterprise Browser, each shortcut can contain a separate start page for the app and also can link to a custom config.xml file with as many runtime settings as required.
+On devices running Android, EB shortcuts also can have separate icons.

 ## Shortcut Utility
 Shortcut Utility is a Windows tool that quickly creates shortcuts for Enterprise Browser apps for Android and Windows Mobile/CE and can deploy them directly to devices.
 From a single screen, the tool can create and deploy multiple shortcuts, each with a unique name, startpage URL and Config.xml file, if desired.
-For Android, each shortcut also can have a unique icon.
 Shortcuts for different platforms can be created at one time and easily deployed en masse to their respective platforms using a Mobile Device Management (MDM) system.

 Shortcut Utility is included with Zebra Enterprise Browser 1.3.